simonmuehling/educafric-app/public/documents/educafric-prospection-kit-english.md

 > Hello [Contact Name], I'm [Your first name] from the digital educational platform **EDUCAFRIC**.
 We help Cameroonian schools modernize their management, reduce administrative costs by up to 70%, and improve communication with parents.

 #### Hook
 > We already work with institutions like [known local example], and we're currently offering a **free 30-day access** to all our features.
+For complete school-parent communication, we recommend our packages where schools and families benefit from preferential rates.

 #### Proposal
 > I'll be in your area on [day/date], and I'd like to show you how EDUCAFRIC can simplify your enrollments, report cards, and real-time communication with parents.